Enabling Research in Evolutionary Biology

 From 2012-2017 he also held an appointment as adjunct professor at the Dept. of Ecology and Evolutionary Biology at the University of Arizona at Tucson.

-He was listed on the 2016, 2017, and 2018 ISI Web of Science highly cited researchers lists for the field of computer science.
+He was listed on the 2016, 2017, 2018, and 2019 ISI Web of Science highly cited researchers lists for the field of computer science (2016, 2017) and under the new category cross-field (2018, 2019).
 An independent study conducted in 2019 by researchers at Stanford using additional metrics showed that Alexis is among the top 0.01% of scientists based on his impact.

 His main research interests are algorithms, parallel computing, parallel architectures and evolutionary Bioinformatics.